anyscale/madewithml.github.io/docs/courses/mlops/splitting.md

         - shuffle your data if it's organized in a way that prevents input variance
         - avoid random shuffles if you task can suffer from data leaks (ex. `time-series`)

-!!! note
-    We need to [clean](preprocessing.md) our data first before splitting, at least for the features that splitting depends on.
+> We need to [clean](preprocessing.md) our data first before splitting, at least for the features that splitting depends on.
 So the process is more like: preprocessing (global, cleaning) → splitting → preprocessing (local, transformations).

 ## Label encoding
 Before we split our dataset, we're going to encode our output labels where we'll be assigning each tag a unique index.